FamilySearch/gedcomx/drafts/2012-03-23-gedcomx-project-refactor.md

 layout: default
 ---

-We're excited to say that we've been given some new resources to help get GEDCOM X moving.
+We're excited to say that we've been given additional resources to keep GEDCOM X moving forward.
 This includes five new members of the GEDCOM X team at FamilySearch.
-We're hoping that these new resources will help us be able to more actively engage the community with reasonable vigor and agility.
+These new resources will allow us to more actively engage the community with reasonable vigor and agility.

 Thanks to some valuable feedback from the community, we've been active in refactoring the GEDCOM X project to better reflect the concepts that the members of the community are used to seeing and discussing.
-We'd like to invite you to revisit [gedcomx.org](http://www.gedcomx.org/Home.html) where you'll see some of the results of this refactor.
+We'd like to invite you to visit [gedcomx.org](http://www.gedcomx.org/Home.html), where you'll see some of the results of this refactor.
 We hope you'll like the changes.

 Project Purpose and Scope